 Hence with these grim facts, why not just get the omega-3 from where the fish get theirs – plants!

 The best plant sources of omega-3 include Salba seeds, flax seeds, hemp seeds and walnuts.
 In fact a handful of walnuts each day, supplies us with all the omega-3 one would typically need per day.

-Check out the following information table from World’s Healthiest Foods for comparison:
+Check out the following Omega-3 fatty acids in foods information table from World’s Healthiest Foods.

 We Are Told To Eat Dairy